It is not uncommon for property settlement proceedings between two parties to involve the bankruptcy trustee.

-S60 of the Bankruptcy Act 1968 allows civil proceedings to be stayed where a person who commenced proceedings becomes bankrupt, enabling trustee to become party to proceedings & secure property to satisfy debts.
+S60 of the Bankruptcy Act 1968 allows civil proceedings to be stayed where a person who commenced proceedings becomes bankrupt, enabling the trustee to become party to proceedings and to secure property to satisfy debts.

-The Court in that case held that proceedings can be continued if a person becomes bankrupt but if trustee is joined to proceedings, any settlement obtained by bankrupt party will become property of the bankruptcy trustee and applied to meet their debts.
+The Court in Sloan held that proceedings can be continued if a person becomes bankrupt but if the trustee is joined to proceedings, any settlement obtained by bankrupt party will become property of the bankruptcy trustee and be applied to meet their debts.

-Ultimately, the proceedings (including parenting and property settlement proceedings, were also stayed so that the trustee could be joined as a party.
+Ultimately, the proceedings (including parenting and property settlement proceedings) were stayed so that the trustee could be joined as a party.

 My former partner has been declared bankrupt – what do I do?